 For a free, simple piece of time-tracking software, I would recommend TooAst as an aside, if you work for multiple Executi,ve’s it is quood fun to work out how much time you spend on each Executive.

 Something like Toggl will give you conclusive data if one Executive complains that you don’t spend enough time with them.
 We have written about creating a time audit for your Executive here.

 Number 2: Do the worst first

 Most of you will have heard of, if not read, Brian Tracy’s book Eat That Frog!
-There are 21 tips on how to be more productive, but the one stuck with most people is eating the frog.
+There are 21 tips on how to be more productive, but the one that stuck with most people is eating the frog.
 In other words, do the worst, crappy tasks first.

 Everyone has tasks that they do not want to do.
 In my case, I hate hate hate doing anything financial or anything to do with my expenses.
-So much so I leave anything relating to my tax return to the last minute.
+So much so that I leave anything relating to my tax return until the last minute.
 That includes finding all the stuffed receipts and bank statements.

 But if I ate the frog, I would find the time to file all of my receipts and highlight all the deductible bank transactions on my bank statement each month.

 I would add the data to my online accounting software, and that would mean come December when organised people file their tax return, I would be able to quickly and efficiently complete the return.
 Hay, I’m a work in progress.

 This means making a habit of doing the stuff you do not want to do first.
 Here is what Mr Tracy says about frogs:

 Things you don’t want to do but need to do.
 These are the ‘Frogs’.
 The ugly, distasteful things that need to be done but tend not to.
 You aren’t motivated to do them, leaving them victim to procrastination.
 Frogs need structure around them to ensure that they get done.